At 100, we believe that working in the Public Realm is a privilege. This is where our design has the biggest impact on the largest quantity of people.

 The attributes of successful public projects in urban environments

 Besides the attributes typically known to impact positively in citizens’ health & wellbeing – such as openness, accessibility, walkability, free mobility, playability, shareability, social connectivity and perhaps a sense of belonging to your surrounding public realm – we usually measure the success of urban environments according to our own recipe for successful projects in the public realm.

 For us to consider a project remarkable, contemporaneous and successful, it must include the following key attributes:

 1_ contrast: It contrast with the context: Remarkable, iconic, colorful and eye-catching shape.

 2_ aesthetic independency: Architectural objects with aesthetic independency.
 It is a singular shape in itself. it doesn’t mimic the surrounding.

 3_ Pop & Controversial: Simple shape to be understood at the first glance (pop) disrupting in a known cityscape that belongs to everyone (controversial).

-4_ instant functions: Composed by instant functions: openly used from the exterior providing of a programmatic landscape with condensed functions.
+4_ instant functions: Composed by instant functions: openly used from the exterior providing of a programmatic landscape with condensed functions

-This leads to more questions: is our work a form of urban education?
-Moreover, can the public’s respect, usage and pride for the urban space be considered a form of education?
-At 100architects, we believe it is.
+At 100 we believe that respect, usage and pride for the public realm should be considered a form of education.
 We also believe that many of the urban challenges that developing cities are facing could be overcome with such an education.
-Note that this is not the kind of education you glean from a classroom or from your parents; it is an education you get from living in a city that provides spaces for public and urban enjoyment, spaces that invite to socialize and interact with the public; it is an innate understanding of how a city is built and how it’s very structure can benefit you.
+Note that this is not the kind of education you glean from a classroom or from your parents; it is an education you get from living in a city that provides spaces for public and urban enjoyment, spaces that invite to socialize and interact and respect.
+It is an innate understanding of how a city is built and how it’s very structure can benefit you.